EgyptAir Flight 990: Western media speculation

 Long before the NTSB issued its final report, Western media began to speculate about the meaning of the recorded cockpit conversations and about possible motives – including suicide and terrorism – behind Al-Batouti's actions on the flight.
 The speculation, in part, was based on leaks from an unnamed federal law-enforcement official that the crew member in the co-pilot's seat was recorded as saying, "I made my decision now.
 I put my faith in God's hands."

 During a press conference held on November 19, 1999, NTSB chairman Jim Hall denounced such speculation, and said that it had "done a disservice to the long-standing friendship between the people of the United States of America and Egypt."

 On November 20, 1999, the Associated Press quoted senior American officials as saying that the quotation was not in fact on the recording.
-It is believed that the speculation arose from a mistranslation of an Egyptian Arabic phrase (Tawkalt ala Allah) meaning "I rely on God."
+It is believed that the speculation arose from a mistranslation (or rather misguided paraphrase) of the Egyptian Arabic phrase Tawakkalt ‘ala Allāh meaning "I rely on God."

-London's Sunday Times, quoting unnamed sources, speculated that the relief first officer had been "traumatised by war," and was depressed because many members of his fighter squadron in the 1973 war had been killed.
+London's Sunday Times, quoting unnamed sources, speculated that the relief first officer had been "traumatized by war," and was depressed because many members of his fighter squadron in the 1973 war had been killed.

 The unprecedented presence of 33 members of the Egyptian general staff on the flight (contrary to standard operating procedure) fed a number of conspiracy theories.
 Some opined that it was an action (and potentially a conspiracy) of Muslim extremists against Egypt.
 Others countered that Mossad had targeted them.